operator-framework/operator-sdk/doc/user/metrics/service-monitor.md

-## Using the ServiceMonitor prometheus-operator CRD
+## Using the ServiceMonitor prometheus-operator CRD for Operator SDK

 [prometheus-operator][prom-operator] is an operator that creates, configures, and manages Prometheus clusters atop Kubernetes.